liufeng2317/ADFWI/README.md

 - **Deep Neural Network Integration**
   - **DNNs Reparameterization**: DNNs reparameterize the Earth model, introducing learnable regularization to improve the inversion process.
-  - **Dropout**: Applied to assess inversion uncertainty by randomly dropping units during training, providing a measure of model robustness.
+  - **Uncertainty estimation using Dropout**: Applied to assess inversion uncertainty by randomly dropping units of neural network.
-  - **Multiphysics Joint Inversion (on-going)**: Neural networks are used to fuse data from different physical fields, enabling joint inversion for a more comprehensive and accurate Earth model.
+  - **Multiphysics Joint Inversion (on-going)**: Neural networks are used to fuse data from different physical fields, enabling joint inversion for a more comprehensive and accurate Earth model (**new research is comming soon**).

 - **Resource Management**
-  - **Mini-batch**: multi-shot data can be large due to different source positions and time steps.
-Splitting it into mini-batches prevents loading the entire dataset into memory at once.
+  - **Mini-batch**: Splitting datasets into mini-batches prevents loading the entire into memory at once.
-  - **Checkpointing**: a **key** memory-saving technique, particularly for backpropagation in FWI.
-Instead of storing all intermediate results, only a few checkpoints are saved.
-During backpropagation, missing steps are recomputed, reducing memory usage at the cost of extra computation.
+  - **Checkpointing**: Instead of storing all intermediate results, only a few checkpoints are saved.
+During backpropagation, missing steps are recomputed, reducing memory usage at the cost of extra computation. ==We emphasise that this approach does not significantly reduce the inversion efficiency while drastically reducing the memory usage.==
   - **boundary saving (on-going)**: methods are being developed to efficiently reduce memory usage by saving only the wavefield boundaries during forward propagation instead of the entire wavefield, allowing for their later use in backpropagation.

 - **Acceleration Methods**
-  - **GPU Acceleration**: Utilizes the parallel processing power of GPUs to significantly speed up computations, especially for large-scale simulations like FWI.
+  - **matrix operation**: Incorporates shots as extra dimensions into the matrix operation of forward modling, e.g. `[t,wavefiled] -> [shot, t, wavefield]`.
+  - **GPU Acceleration**
   - **JIT(Just-in-Time)**: Speeds up code execution by compiling Python code into optimized machine code at runtime, improving performance without modifying the original codebase.
-  - **Reconstruction Using Lower-Level Language (C++) (on-going)**: Involves rewriting performance-critical components in C++ to leverage lower-level optimizations, resulting in faster execution times and improved overall efficiency.
+  - **Reconstruction Using Lower-Level Language (C++) (on-going)**

 - **Robustness and Portability**
   - Each of the method has proposed a code for testing.